 Hockey tips every defensemen should know

 Being a great defensemen isn’t about the hits or the shots its about being the entire package.
 When I was on the ice I knew what was going on in both my own players heads and my opponents.
-I had the tools and I used them all with great successes.
-In these articles I will try to show you a few easy skills, and a few difficult skills that can greatly increase your ability to play defense and love of the game.
+I had the tools and I used them all with great success.
+In this article I will try to show you a few easy skills, and a few difficult skills that can greatly increase your ability to play defense and love of the game.

-Big hits are part of playing defense, however I have seen the following result too many times.
+Big hits are part of playing defense, however I have seen the following scenario too many times.
 The defensemen will pinch for the big hit to make everyone cheer only to see a two, and sometimes three on one result immediately afterwards.
 Big hits are a part of the game and give both the fans and players something to talk about but always remember your main job as a defense.
 Stop the players, stop the pucks.

 Hockey Defense Tips and tricks